CatUnderTheLeaf/telegram_channel_backup/README.md

 Sounds easy.
 But how to do this with less hassle and without registering of additional Telegram and GitHub Apps IDs?
 Just follow these steps.

-> Now it only backups text posts, post-images and text posts with images.
+> Now it only backups text posts, post-images, text posts with images and also downloads your telegraph articles in `html` format.
 Update for backuping posts with other types of media will come later.

 ## Usage